soniclavier/bigdata-notebook/_posts/2016-03-12-flink_trigger_evictor.markdown

 <div class="col three">
 	<img class="col three" src="/img/flink_trigger/trigger1.png">
 </div>
 This is the basic case, where window 1 received 5 items within its window-width of 15 seconds.
 Last two items have overlap with window 2, hence it will be present in both windows 1 and 2.
 But window 2 has only 2 items which is less than the trigger count **5**.
-Whereas window 1 has received 5 items within it's window-width and hence the function `sum()` will be triggered.
+Whereas window 1 has received 5 items within its window-width and hence the function `sum()` will be triggered.

 **scenario 2:**
 <div class="col three">